Social media audit template: Free checklist + guide

 [inline illustration] goals to set for your social media (example)

-Once you’ve identified your profiles and found the patterns of what works and what doesn't, the next step is to create goals and key performance indicators (KPIs) for each of your profiles.
-Not every profile needs to have the same goal—it’s best to designate different objectives that best match the consumers on each site.
+Once you've identified your profiles and found the patterns of what works and what doesn't, create goals and key performance indicators (KPIs) for each profile.
+Not every profile needs to have the same goal; designate different objectives that best match the consumers on each site.

 Goals can include:

-• Growing brand awareness: Metrics like post reach, audience growth rate, and social share of voice attribute to brand awareness, which gets customers talking about your brand.
+• Growing brand awareness: Metrics like post reach, audience growth rate, and social share of voice help drive customer conversations about your brand.

 • Managing brand reputation: You can track brand mentions and hashtags, both positive and negative, on social media.
 This is a great way to get ahead of any potential issues.

 • Expanding community engagement: This includes growing likes, shares, and follows.
-Increased reach means that there are more potential customers hearing about your brand, therefore growing your brand’s awareness.
+Increased reach means that more potential customers are hearing about your brand, therefore growing your brand's awareness.

 Make sure that each goal is SMART: specific, measurable, attainable, relevant, and time-bound.
 SMART goals set a clear objective, making them more achievable than a generic goal.